GuillaumeHolley/BloomFilterTrie/README.md

 doxygen Doxyfile
 ```

-The documentation contains a description of all the functions and structure of the library as well as code snippets.
+The documentation contains a description of all the functions and structures of the library as well as code snippets.

 ## Binary usage:

-Installing the BFT library also produce a binary that shows what it is possible to do with the library.
+Installing the BFT library also produces a binary that shows what it is possible to do with the library.
 Therefore, the binary can perform a limited number of operations described in the following.

 ```
 bft build k treshold_compression {kmers|kmers_comp} list_genome_files output_file [Options]